 In AY 2017, Global Languages initiated a four-year pilot of Korean language in response to student demand.
 Korean language courses are designed to promote the critical thinking skills, communicative and interpersonal abilities, and cross-cultural understanding as well as linguistic proficiency through various resources.
 Students completing Korean I through Korean VI will achieve a working proficiency level in the four skills of reading, speaking, comprehension, and writing.

 Our Korean curriculum uses innovative pedagogical methods integrating language and culture at all levels.
 Students engage in learning activities that enable them to become proficient in aural comprehension, speaking, reading, and writing.
-In addition to the program of language study, GSL offers several courses in East Asian Studies (taught in English) that take up Korean culture, history and society.
+In addition to the program of language study, Global Languages offers several courses in East Asian Studies (taught in English) that take up Korean culture, history and society.

 Students can use their Korean subject credits toward a HASS concentration in “Other Languages” or “Asian and Asian Diaspora Studies.”